pha5echange/eng-tools/README.md

 November 5th 2015

 These scripts have been created to facilitate research into musical genre using the Echonest.
+They acquire data from the Echonest (via the API), process it, and facilitate statistical and network analysis.

 This is research software; USE IT AT YOUR OWN RISK.
 I will respond to emails if possible, BUT THIS SOFTWARE HAS NO FORMAL SUPPORT.